-A relatively new application (it’s been included in Office 365 since 2017), Microsoft Teams combines some of the successful ideas of project management platforms such as Yammer with the intuitive functionality of social media platforms.
-The result is a messaging and calling platform that can help teams of people to communicate around projects, sharing messages and files within a secure environment.
+Included in Office 365 since 2017, Microsoft Teams combines some of the successful ideas of project management platforms such as Yammer with the intuitive functionality of social media platforms.
+The result is a messaging, calling and video conferencing platform that can help teams of people to communicate around projects, sharing messages and files within a secure environment.

 Rise in Remote Working